-each scheme to terminate and investigate how this can be affected by the number of clusters and the storage capacity available in the network.
-The results are presented in Fig. 56.
+1) Scalability and Complexity: An important aspect of the proposed approach concerns its scalability and complexity.
+In this section, we report the number of iterations required by each scheme to terminate and investigate how this can be affected by the number of clusters and the storage capacity available in the network.
+The results are presented in Fig. 5.
 As expected, the largest number of iterations is taken by the Greedy scheme and the Single Domain GPS approach given that they both follow a full iterative process (one decision per content and per location).

 As can be observed, the use of clustering leads to a significant decrease in the number of iterations required by the GPS scheme (reduced by a factor 10), which uniformly diminishes as the number of clusters increases.
-With the proposed Parallel approach, the number of iterations is further reduced (by a factor 104) and it takes around 20 iterations for the algorithm to terminate.
+With the proposed Parallel approach, the number of iterations is further reduced (by a factor $10^4$ ) and it takes around 20 iterations for the algorithm to terminate.
 The speed of execution of the algorithm is further increased when using network partitioning.
 It can be observed that the smaller number of iterations can be achieved when nodes are clustered based on the k-medoids method compared to the k-split method.
-This is because the k-medoids method has been altered to produce clusters of the same size, whereas the k-split method may compute some very large clusters, depending on the actual characteristics of the underlying topology (i.e., similarity metric).
+This is because the k-medoids method has been altered to produce clusters of the same size, whereas the k-split method may compute some very large clusters, depending on the actual characteristics of

+In the cases with network partitioning, the number of iterations is driven by the cluster with the larger number of iterations. the underlying topology (i.e., similarity metric).
 Also it can be observed that, in contrast to other schemes, the convergence of the Parallel approach (with and without partitioning) does not depend on the available storage space in the network.